Suspiria (2018 film): Lawsuit

 On September 27, 2018, it was reported that the film's American distributor, Amazon Studios, was being sued for copyright infringement by the estate of artist Ana Mendieta.
 The suit, filed in a federal court in Seattle, Washington, alleged that two images present in the film's teaser trailer were plagiarized from Mendieta's work.
 The first is an image of a woman's hands bound with rope on a white table, allegedly derived from Mendieta's Untitled (Rape Scene), and the other is the red silhouette of a body imprinted on a bedsheet, which was claimed to have been derived from her Silueta series.

 A cease-and-desist letter had been delivered to Amazon in July over the images, and they were not included in the subsequent theatrical trailer released the following month.
 According to the suit, both images had been excised from the film, but an alleged eight others bore notable similarities to other works by Mendieta.
 On October 24, 2018, two days before the film's U.S. release, it was reported that Amazon Studios and the Mendieta estate had reached an undisclosed settlement.

 Accolades

-Sequel
+Proposed sequel

 Suspiria had the working title of Suspiria: Part One, with Guadagnino and Kajganich conceiving it as the first half of a bigger story.
 They planned Part Two to explore the origins of Madame Blanc and Helena Markos and the future of Suzy Bannion.
 The subtitle was dropped so that Suspiria would be thought of as a standalone work.

 Guadagnino said he would be interested in developing Part Two if the film were a commercial success.
 He expressed interest in making a prequel about Markos, set hundreds of years before the first film, saying, "I have this image in my mind of Helena Markos in solitude in the year 1212 in Scotland or in Spain.
 Wandering through a village and trying to find a way on how she can manipulate the women of the village.
 I know she was there.
 I know it was six to seven hundred years before the actual storyline of this film."

 In 2020, Guadagnino said a sequel was impossible, as Suspiria had been "a disaster at the box office".